sciZer0/7/v/README.md

 —  *one passport to one person* —

-pic-taking people's irises with the unique device called Orb.
+by pic-taking people's irises with the unique device called Orb.

 It is important to note that the whole process is going in a privacy-preserving manner where people remain **anonymous**.